About the

 MAT Access Points Project

-The Medication Assisted Treatment (MAT) Access Points Project is funding a network of organizations throughout California to address the opioid crisis.
+The Medications for Addiction Treatment (MAT) Access Points Project is funding a network of organizations throughout California to address the opioid crisis and substance use epidemic.

-It supports prevention, education, stigma reduction, treatment and recovery services for people with opioid use disorders and substance use disorders – and increasing access to MAT.
+The project supports prevention, education, stigma reduction, treatment, harm reduction, and recovery services for people with opioid use disorders and substance use disorders – and increasing access to MAT.

-The MAT Access Points Project is part of the Department of Health Care Service’s MAT Expansion Project.
+The MAT Access Points Project is part of the Department of Health Care Services’ Opioid Response Initiative.
+Find out more and see additional projects at CaliforniaOpioidResponse.org.

 Projects and Funded Partners